richardimaoka/alpakka-blog-post/README.md

   .run(materializer);
 ```

+For example, instead of sending elements from such a simple `int` list,
+your data source can be HTTP requests from an (Akka) HTTP server,
+and you can pass requests to this `ActorRef` after transforming requests to `UserComment`.

+Or it could be a task queue like RabbitMQ or Kafka, which works as the data source,
+and you can perform necessary operations on items from the queue and persist them to Cassandra.

 ### Note on parallelism

 One thing to note about this example is that you can use the `parallelism` parameter of `CassandraSink` to improve throughput of the stream.